oxidane/tmuxomatic/README.md

 ## Flex your windowgrams

 Windowgrams are a neat way of arranging workspaces.
 For simpler layouts, a windowgram is typed up quickly.
 But if you need detail, you may find yourself doing a lot of ASCII art.
-In tmuxomatic 2, *flex* was added to automate windowgram manipulation.
+In tmuxomatic 2, **flex** was added to automate the construction and modification of the windowgram itself.

 Flex is an object-oriented windowgram editor.
 It is visually expressive, naturally worded, logically ordered, minimal, and powerful.
 Its short command set may be combined to make any conceivable windowgram -- likely more quickly and more easily than crafting by hand.
 Flex is intended for power users who desire detailed windowgrams without the tedium of manual entry.